HPV infection is usually cleared by the body’s own immune system within months to a few years.

-Treatment will only be required if there are abnormal cell changes on the cervix.
-These changes are called ‘Cervical Intraepithelial Neoplasia’ (CIN) or cervical dysplasia.
-CIN is categorised as low grade CIN1, and high grade CIN2 to 3.
-The majority of cases of CIN1 usually return to normal without any treatment.
-Women with CIN2 to 3 are treated because of a risk of progressing to cancer if not treated.
-High grade changes are not cancers, and they take many years to turn into cancer.
+Abnormal cervical smears are called ‘Cervical Intraepithelial Neoplasia’ (CIN).
+CIN is categorised as low grade (known as CIN1), or high grade (CIN2 to 3).
+The majority of low grade changes i.e. CIN1, are harmless and return to normal by themselves.
+People with high grade changes, i.e. CIN2 or 3, are treated to avoid the risk of progressing to cancer.
+High grade changes are not cancers and they take many many years to turn into cancer.

 A colposcope is like a pair of medical binoculars on a stand and it magnifies the cells on the cervix.
 Colposcopy shows where the abnormal cells are.
 A tiny piece of tissue may be removed (a biopsy) which may cause brief discomfort.
 The biopsy is sent to a laboratory to confirm if an abnormality is present.
 These procedures are simple and require only a short visit to a hospital clinic or private specialist.

 Depending on the results of this test, you may be advised to have a repeat cervical smear, a further colposcopy, or it may be recommended that the abnormal cells are removed by a simple outpatient treatment.

 In some situations, the specialist may request HPV Type testing to assist in further management.